Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

 To search for line candidates in the ALMA data cubes we developed a blind search algorithm.
 First, the entire cube was searched to find all points in the cube which exhibited a flux greater than 3$\times$ the rms noise in a single 15-MHz channel (typically 0.75 mJy beam$^{-1}$).
 With these positions recorded, the same positions in neighboring frequency slices were searched.
 If four surrounding channels (a minimal physical line width of $\sim50$ km~s$^{-1}$) had fluxes greater than 2$\times$ the rms noise (typically 0.5~mJy beam$^{-1}$), the source was deemed a possible line candidate.
 The significance of these candidates was then investigated.
-The FWHM of the candidate was measured by fitting a Gaussian, and channel maps of this FWHM were constructed around each candidate.
-The signal to noise ratio (S/N) is calculated by dividing the integrated flux of the line by the average RMS of the surrounding channel maps.
-Any object with a S/N ratio greater then 5 is deemed a possible candidate.
+The velocity FWHM of the candidate was measured by fitting a Gaussian and a moment 0 map was constructed using the channels contained within the FWHM of the candidate.
+The signal to noise ratio (S/N) is calculated by dividing the integrated flux of the line by the average RMS of the moment 0 map encompassing the FWHM.
+In this process we ensure to mask the region of the map containing the primary target.
+Any object with a S/N ratio greater than 5 that lies within the FWHM of the primary beam is deemed a possible candidate.
 The possible candidates are inspected by hand to ensure they show Gaussian-like line profiles.
-The four objects which were identified by the algorithm with S/N ratios greater then 5 and show Gaussian line profiles are deemed line candidates and are presented in the results section below.
+Four objects were identified by the algorithm with S/N ratios greater than 5 and all passed the inspection.
+These objects are presented as the companions discussed in the results section below.
 To further test the algorithm, we lowered the S/N cutoff to 4, identifying a further 16 candidates.
-These objects generally exhibited lower FHWM and peak fluxes than the $>5\sigma$ sources.
-We ran additional tests on the full sample of $>4\sigma$ lines to test their purity, as described in the subsection below.
+These objects generally exhibited lower FHWM and peak fluxes than the ${\rm S/N} > 5$ sources.
+We ran additional tests on the full sample of ${\rm S/N} > 4$ lines to test their purity, as described in the subsection below.